theislab/moslin/README.rst

    **The moslin algorithm**: the grey outline represents a simplified state manifold, dots and triangles illustrate early and late cells, respectively, and colors indicate cell states.

-Critically, `moslin?` uses two sources of information to map cells across time in an optimal transport (OT) formulation ([Peyré and Cuturi, arXiv 2019](http://arxiv.org/abs/1803.00567)):
+Critically, `moslin` uses two sources of information to map cells across time in an optimal transport (OT) formulation (`Peyré and Cuturi, arXiv 2019 <http://arxiv.org/abs/1803.00567>`_):

-- **gene expression**: directly comparable across time points, included in a Wasserstein (W)-term ([Schiebinger et al., Cell 2019](https://doi.org/10.1016/j.cell.2019.01.006)).
+- **gene expression**: directly comparable across time points, included in a Wasserstein (W)-term (`Schiebinger et al., Cell 2019 <https://doi.org/10.1016/j.cell.2019.01.006>`_).
 The W-term compares individual early and late cells and seeks to minimize the distance cells travel in phenotypic space.
-- **lineage information**: not directly comparable across time points, included in a Gromov-Wasserstein (GW)-term ([Nitzan et al., Nature 2019](https://doi.org/10.1038/s41586-019-1773-3), [Peyré et al., PMLR 2016](http://proceedings.mlr.press/v48/peyre16.pdf)).
+- **lineage information**: not directly comparable across time points, included in a Gromov-Wasserstein (GW)-term (`Nitzan et al., Nature 2019 <https://doi.org/10.1038/s41586-019-1773-3>`_, `Peyré et al., PMLR 2016 <http://proceedings.mlr.press/v48/peyre16.pdf>`_).
 The GW-term compares pairwise early and late cells and seeks to maximize lineage concordance.

- We combine both sources of information in a Fused Gromov-Wasserstein (FGW) problem ([Vayer et al., Algorithms 2020](https://doi.org/10.3390/a13090212)), a type of OT-problem.
-Additionally, we use entropic regularization ([Cuturi 2013](https://proceedings.neurips.cc/paper/2013/hash/af21d0c97db2e27e13572cbf59eb343d-Abstract.html)) to speed up computations and to improve the statistical properties of the solution ([Peyré and Cuturi, arXiv 2019](http://arxiv.org/abs/1803.00567)).
+ We combine both sources of information in a Fused Gromov-Wasserstein (FGW) problem (`Vayer et al., Algorithms 2020 <https://doi.org/10.3390/a13090212>`_), a type of OT-problem.
+Additionally, we use entropic regularization (`Cuturi 2013 <https://proceedings.neurips.cc/paper/2013/hash/af21d0c97db2e27e13572cbf59eb343d-Abstract.html>`_) to speed up computations and to improve the statistical properties of the solution (`Peyré and Cuturi, arXiv 2019 <http://arxiv.org/abs/1803.00567>`_).

 Code, tutorials and data
 -------------------------